scala/docs.scala-lang/_overviews/tutorials/scala-for-java-programmers.md

 {% endtabs %}

-This method makes use of the predefined methods `isInstanceOf` and `asInstanceOf`.
-The first one, `isInstanceOf`, corresponds to Java's `instanceof` operator, and returns true if and only if the object on which it is applied is an instance of the given type.
-The second one, `asInstanceOf`, corresponds to Java's cast operator: if the object is an instance of the given type, it is viewed as such, otherwise a `ClassCastException` is thrown.
+While in Java (pre 16) you might use the `instanceof` operator followed by a cast (equivalent to calling `that.isInstanceOf[Date]` and `that.asInstanceOf[Date]` in Scala);
+in Scala it is more idiomatic to use a _type pattern_, shown in the example above which checks if `that` is an instance of `Date`, and binds it to a new variable `d`, which is then used in the right hand side of the `case`.

-Finally, the last method to define is the predicate which tests for inferiority, as follows.
+Finally, the last method to define is the `<` test, as follows.
 It makes use of another method, `error` from the package object `scala.sys`, which throws an exception with the given error message.

 {% tabs lt-definition class=tabs-scala-version %}